How would you define your style?

 What is the gift registry?

 Many past couples have paid 50% or more of their collection this way!
 Tell your friends and family how much you’ll treasure your wedding photos by sending them to your personalized online gift registry – which contributes towards the cost of your coverage or album.
 Friends and family really enjoy knowing they’re contributing to such a precious gift that will last a lifetime.
-And as an added benefit, they are also more involved and cooperative with me on the wedding day!
-On request, I’ll provide small insert cards for your wedding invites that provide a link to your online gift registry.
+And as an added benefit, they are also more involved and cooperative on the wedding day!
+On request, we’ll provide small insert cards for your wedding invites that provide a link to your online gift registry.
 You can also share this link in emails or Facebook posts.
 You’ll be notified via email of gifts received and see a personal note from the gift giver.
 Gifts are automatically deducted from your wedding balance and you can check your balance at anytime to see how many gifts have been given.
 It’s an easy way to expand your photography budget!

 How do I book the date?

 You and your fiance must sign a contract and put down a $1000 non-refundable retainer to hold your wedding date.
-Your wedding date is not reserved until I have received both items.
+Your wedding date is not reserved until we have received both items.
 It is important that you send these items in a timely manner to ensure your date is secure.
 Many times there are multiple couples looking to book the same date and priority is give to the first contract and deposit received.

 Will you hold our date or call us if someone else requests that date?